hadi14250/request-approval-app/README.md

    - Migrate to PostgreSQL for production

 4. **API Enhancements**
+   - Add endpoint to fetch one single request
    - Add pagination for request lists (limit/offset)
    - Add filtering (by status, type, date range)
    - Add sorting options (by date, status, type)